How To Make Chocolate Covered Coffee Beans

 A good rule of thumb is to pair darker chocolate with lighter roasts and vice versa.
 Flavored beans, like hazelnut or vanilla can also be used effectively.

-It is easy to make your own double boiler by placing a glass or metal bowl over a saucepan of simmering water.
+PRO TIP - It is easy to make your own double boiler by placing a glass or metal bowl over a saucepan of simmering water.

 FREE DOWNLOAD: 19 Amazing Coffee Recipes In One Handy Place - Some Of Which Are Not Available Online.
 Grab This Coffee Recipe E-Book Completely Free (As Part Of A Test)